JarodMica/Vivy/README.md

 The other text below the 5 variables in the script are objects and function calls to set-up the voice assisant using the class and function in the voice_assistant module.

 Most of the functions in the voice_assistant module have docstrings that you can read to clairfy what it does, but I'm still working on making it more clear.

+## Acknowledgements
+Thanks to the following projects and orgs for making this possible:
+- Openai for chatGPT API and whisper
+- mrq for the Ai voice cloning TTS implementation using Neonbjb's Tortoise TTS
+- rvc for the wonderful v2v capabilities
+- more to be listed.